axellarsstenson/gloom-syntax/README.md

 # Gloom Theme

-[Gloom](https://github.com/axellarsstenson/gloom-syntax) is a dark syntax theme available for [Atom](https://github.atom.io/packages/gloom-syntax)!
+[Gloom](https://github.com/axellarsstenson/gloom-syntax) is a dark syntax theme available for [Atom](https://github.atom.io/packages/gloom-syntax) and optimized for use with Python

 ## Colors